What is a Frequency Cap?

 If you are advertising on a CPC basis, it is still a good idea to ask for a frequency cap, this time of 1/24.
-It is probably unnecessary however as most ad networks will cap CPC campaigns as a matter of course.
-This is because they want to be as efficient as possible when serving a CPC campaign, to make more money.
+It is probably unnecessary, however, as most ad networks will cap CPC campaigns as a matter of course.
+This is because they want to be as efficient as possible when serving a CPC campaign to make more money.

-Basically a CPM campaign earns ad networks money whether or not people click on it.
+Basically, a CPM campaign earns ad networks money whether or not people click on it.
 This means they might as well show those ads all the time.
 CPC ads however only make ad networks money when someone clicks on them.
-This means they’ll try only show them when the likelihood of a click is high.
+This means they’ll try only to show them when the likelihood of a click is high.

 A good advertising company will experiment with a frequency cap for your ad campaign until they find what is best for you.
-Unfortunately in most cases it will be largely an ignored setting in an ad server, and if the website you are advertising on is in need of space, they will not hesitate to remove it altogether.
+Unfortunately in most cases, it will be largely an ignored setting in an ad server, and if the website you are advertising on is in need of space, they will not hesitate to remove it altogether.

 Therefore check your reports, and always make sure a frequency cap you asked for has been applied.

 To roughly work out the frequency your ads have been shown at, you can use the frequency formula:

 Frequency = Impressions ÷ Users (per timeframe measured)

 Example: Thirty impressions served to three unique users in a 24 hour period would be expressed as 10/24 (as each user saw 10 impressions).